-- York Minster is one of the world’s most impressive cathedrals and is well worth a visit.
-There’s loads to see, from staggering stained glass windows to the most magnificent view of the city from the very top (if you can face all those steps).
-Churches aren’t always the most exciting experience for children, but the Minster team has done a great job in trying to engage younger visitors.
-And it works – our own children are always asking to visit.
+York Minster is a must-see on a visit to York.
+There’s loads to see and do, from staggering stained glass windows to the most magnificent view of the city from the very top (if you can manage the steps!).
+Churches aren’t always the most exciting experience for children, but the Minster team has done a great job in engaging younger visitors.